aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridweb/_index.md

 ```

 Gets whether to enable the client side merge operations.

+**Remarks**

 When sets to true, the user can use the right-click menu to merge/unmerge cells.

 **Returns:**
 boolean